jaceroldan/langgraph-omni/README.md

     ```cmd
     cd deployment
     ```

-5. Create an image for your deployment
+5. Create a new virtualenv

     ```cmd
+    python -m venv venv
+    source venv/bin/activate
+    ```

+    Use the following if on windows:

+    ```cmd
+    python -m venv venv
+    venv/Scripts/activate.bat
+    ```

+6. Install requirements

+    ```cmd
+    pip install -r requirements.txt
+    ```

+7. Create an image for your deployment

+    ```cmd
     langgraph build -t my-image
     ```

-6. If everything is working, lauch the deployment.
+8. If everything is working, lauch the deployment.
 (If you already built the image, just do this command immediately)

     ```cmd
     docker-compose up
     ```

-7. OPTIONAL: to shutdown the container, do the following in terminal:
+9. OPTIONAL: to shutdown the container, do the following in terminal:

     ```cmd
     docker-compose down